-Grady is member and Chief Operating Officer of Verus Research (formerly XL Scientific, LLC) where he is responsible for identifying opportunities, crafting novel solutions, and managing program execution.
-Currently, he leads efforts to standardize the HPM effects testing methodology across the Defense Department, develop a web-based directed energy metadata database, and create a novel tool to measure the recuperation time of electronic networks.
+Grady is a member and Chief Operating Officer of Verus Research (formerly XL Scientific, LLC).
+He is responsible for analyzing internal operations, identifying areas for process enhancement, and developing detailed operational plans and forecasting business outcomes.
+Additionally, he engages with customers to identify opportunities, craft novel solutions, and manage program execution.
+Currently, he is leading efforts to standardize the HPM effects testing methodology across the DoD and the development of a web-based directed energy metadata database.

-From 2011 to 2015, Grady was a senior engineer and business development lead and later director of the Scientific Division of TechFlow, Inc. In these roles, he was responsible for division-wide forecasting, program execution, and business development, as well as management of various HPM effects testing efforts on digital electronics and small marine engines.
+From 2011 to 2015, Grady was a Senior Engineer and Business Development Lead for TechFlow, Inc.’s Scientific Division, ending his tenure as Division Director.
+He was responsible for division-wide forecasting, program execution, and business development.
+Grady also planned and managed various HPM effects testing efforts on digital electronics and small marine engines.

 Before joining TechFlow, Grady was the program manager for the HPM modeling and simulation team at Science Applications International Corporation (SAIC).
-There, he oversaw the business development and program execution of HPM modeling from source design to mission level analysis.
+He oversaw the business development and program execution of HPM modeling and simulation from source design to mission-level analysis.
 He also planned and executed HPM system validation and effects tests for multiple programs.

-Prior to joining industry, Grady served four years in the U.S. Air Force as a research physicist with the Air Force Research Laboratory’s High Power Microwave Division, culminating in his role as division test director.
-Today, Grady continues to serve in the South Carolina Air National Guard as Deputy Commander of the 169th Maintenance Group at McEntire Joint National Guard Base, Columbia, South Carolina.
+Prior to joining industry, Grady served four years in the U.S. Air Force as a Research Physicist with the Air Force Research Laboratory’s High Power Microwave Division, ending his active duty service as the Division Test Director.
+Grady continues to serve in the South Carolina Air National Guard as the Commander of the 169th Maintenance Operations Flight at McEntire Joint National Guard base.

-Grady is a graduate of Davidson College and the University of New Mexico.
-He is currently pursuing his doctoral degree in electrical engineering at Clemson University.
+Grady received his bachelor’s degree in physics from Davidson College and his master’s degree in electrical engineering from the University of New Mexico.
 He holds two patents for electromagnetic power density and field characterization techniques.